TrebuhD/Clarity/README.md

 - The [500px API](https://github.com/500px/api-documentation) consumed with Retrofit
 - Picasso for image loading
 - Endless scrolling RecycleView-powered grid layout.
-- ConstraintLayout for the detail view.
+- Views made with ConstraintLayout
 - The photos get cached into InternalStorage asynchronously.

 ## The what else: